Updated: Apr 3

 Get rid of the evidence

-If you’ve ever been given a gift with someone else’s name on it, you understand how important this is, make sure you remove the item from the wrapping paper and make certain there are no tags or notes on the gift to that tag.
+If you’ve ever been given a gift with someone else’s name on it, you understand how important this is.
+Make sure you remove the item from the wrapping paper and make sure there are no tags or notes on the gift to that tag.

 Keep a record